What is sex therapy and what sort of problems do therapists deal with? Find out what sort of people go to sex therapy and how does it work.

 If you're having problems in your sex life you may want to consider getting professional help.
 Psychosexual therapist Paula Hall explains how to decide whether sex therapy is for you.

 What is sex therapy?

 Sex therapy offers help for people with sexual problems.
-In the trade it's usually referred to as psychosexual therapy, or PST for short.
+It's usually referred to as psychosexual therapy or PST for short.

 It's been around for over 40 years now, so it's not a newfangled trend.
 It has proven success rates and is a service which is regularly referred to by counselors, GPs and other medical professionals.

 Sex therapists are trained counselors or medical professionals who've undertaken additional training in the physical and psychological issues associated with sexual functioning.

 What sort of problems do therapists deal with?

 The problems fit into three basic categories: can't get it up, can't get it in, can't be bothered.
 In fact, therapists tackle pretty much any sexual problem that isn't sorting itself out!
 It may be a problem you've had for ages or it might be something that's developed after a previously good sex life.
 You may know exactly what has caused your particular problem - or like many, you may be mystified.

 Some sexual problems are purely physical.
 They could result from disability, illness or a side-effect of medication.
 Some are purely psychological, originating in negative childhood messages or sexual trauma.
 Or perhaps the problem stems from relationship difficulties.
 The majority of problems have a combination of physical and psychological elements.

 Typical problems resolved